dwrobel/flatcam/README.md

 - added a new shortcut key F5 for doing the 'Plot All'
 - updated the google-translated Spanish translation strings
 - fixed the layouts to include toolbars breaks where it was needed
+- whenever the user changes the Excellon format values for loading files, the Export Excellon Format values will be updated

 13.09.2019